Tag Archives: choosing an erp solution

 The acceptance of ERP solutions in the cloud has been a little slower.
 Why?

-There was a mindset that said “I don’t want my debtors book exposed to the internet / cloud”.
-Most of that anxiety has gone away over the past few years as the uptake of cloud based ERP solutions by businesses has increased.
+There was a mindset that said, “I don’t want my debtors’ book exposed to the internet/cloud.”
+Most of that anxiety has gone away over the past few years as businesses have increased their uptake of cloud-based ERP solutions.

 The Cloud ERP vs On-Premise ERP decision comes down to this